Golf is one of the most popular sports to bet on, due to the high-valued prices on offer from bookmakers.

 The odds are influenced by both the Masters and the U.S. Open, therefore the market usually comes out in June – however some bookmakers have all major markets open all year, and the Open Championship is played in July.

-The final major of the season is run by the PGA Tour of America and takes place at a different course each year.
-It is played in mid-august with a big purse of US$10 million, which makes it the biggest purse of the four majors.
+The final major of the season is run by the Professional Golfers’ Association of America and takes place at a different course each year.
+It is usually played in August and offers a big purse of US$10 million, which makes it the richest of the four majors.

 PGA Tour schedule of events